Mold in Garage: Treating and Preventing

 - Make sure the area has adequate ventilation and sunlight, if possible

-- Use only waterproof or mildew-resistant paint on the walls and concrete
+- Use only waterproof or mildew-resistant paint on the concrete

 - Replace cardboard storage boxes with sturdy, plastic totes